Davy Kaye: Career

 From 1954 to 1968 Kaye presented a new show each month at London's Embassy Club, and also starred in Androcles and the Lion and The Bishop's Bonfire at the Mermaid Theatre.
 He appeared in many films including The Wrong Arm of the Law (1963), Crooks in Cloisters (1964), Those Magnificent Men in Their Flying Machines (1965), Carry On Cowboy (1965), Chitty Chitty Bang Bang (1968), Carry On at Your Convenience (1971) and Alice's Adventures in Wonderland (1972).
-On television he appeared in Sapphire and Steel.
+On television he appeared in Sapphire and Steel and as Natty Dan in the TV Series Young Sherlock: The Mystery of the Manor House (1982).
 He also appeared in pantomime.
 Kaye's last British television appearance was on the Barrymore Show where he performed his famous One Man Band act.

 A brash man who was said to be difficult to work with, he nevertheless was rarely out of work and on two occasions the Variety Club of Great Britain gave a lunch in his honour at the Dorchester Hotel in 1985 and 1995 to celebrate his 50th and 60th year in show business respectively, both of which were televised on the BBC.
 Noted for his charity work, over the years Kaye raised more than one million pounds for a number of charities, including the Bud Flanagan Leukaemia Fund, The Duke of Edinburgh's Award Scheme, the Prince Philip Trust Fund, the Nightingale House home for elderly Jews and the Ealing Jewish Youth Club.

 He was a Past King Rat of the Grand Order of Water Rats (1984), and later was Preceptor.
 Kaye was awarded the Badge of Merit and Bar, the highest honour that the Order can award.

 Kaye was awarded the MBE in Her Majesty The Queen's 1995 New Year Honours for his services to charity.

 He is the father of entertainers Kaplan Kaye and Melody Kaye.

 He died in 1998 in Paradise Island in the Bahamas.